 School Diversity Advisory Group

-The independent School Diversity Advisory Group —community members, educators, parents, and students— is working to reshape citywide policies and practices such as admissions and program planning.
-Learn more about the School Diversity Advisory Group (SDAG) members:
+The independent School Diversity Advisory Group —community members, educators, parents, and students— worked to reshape citywide policies and practices such as admissions and resource allocation.

 Read more in an op-ed by Mayor de Blasio in the Daily News.

-Learn more about all of these district-wide and school pilots:
+Learn more about all of these district-wide and school pilots on our Diversity in Admissions page.